Alaska Airlines is adding perks for its loyalest flyers, and I’m impressed…

 Alaska’s new perks for lifetime elite members

-For context, up until now, those who earn one million miler status receive MVP Gold for life, while those who earn two million miler status receive MVP Gold 75K for life.
-That will continue to be the case, but now they’ll get even more value:
+For context, those who earn one million miler status receive MVP Gold for life, while those who earn two million miler status receive MVP Gold 75K for life.
+That continues to be the case as before, but now eligible members get even more value:

-- Alaska one million milers will receive an annual status boost of 20,000 elite qualifying miles, while Alaska two million milers will receive an annual status boost of 40,000 elite qualifying miles
+• Alaska one million milers receive an annual status boost of 20,000 elite qualifying miles, while Alaska two million milers receive an annual status boost of 40,000 elite qualifying miles

-- Alaska million milers will be able to share status with someone in their household; they can share the higher of their lifetime status or their annual shared status
+• Alaska million milers are able to share status with someone in their household, and they can share the higher of their lifetime status or their annual earned status; this can be requested here, and will automatically renew each January

-- Alaska million milers will get prioritized ahead of other elite members in the same elite tier and fare class for upgrades
+• Alaska million milers get prioritized ahead of other elite members in the same elite tier and fare class for upgrades (note that companions of million milers don’t get that same priority, but rather they’ll be “standard” elites within their tier)

-- Alaska will increase recognition of million milers, both via the call center (where an agent tool will flag the status) and onboard flights (where the flight attendant app will reflect this)
+• Alaska is increasing recognition of million milers, both via the call center (where an agent tool flags the status) and onboard flights (where the flight attendant app reflects this)

 These are fantastic changes

 Earning million miler status with Alaska takes commitment, given that the airline doesn’t have as big of a network as the “big three.”
-Alaska’s million miler program was already competitive, and now it’ll be industry leading.
+Alaska’s million miler program was already competitive, and now it’s industry leading.

 These latest changes are great: